cianaellington-data/retail-rocket-ecommerce-analysis/README.md

 ---

+## Business Questions

+1. Which products receive the most views?
+2. How often do product views convert to add-to-cart actions?
+3. What user behaviors are most associated with purchases?
+4. Where in the conversion funnel do most users drop off?

+---

 ## Business Problem
 E-commerce companies collect large volumes of behavioral data, but turning that data into actionable insights can be challenging.